-Average DBP levels, overall, decreased in October.
-TTHM levels are still above those of last year, but the running annual average for TTHMs, represented by the solid line in the two graphs at the bottom of the page, remained below both the current standard of 100 ug/L and more stringent standards that take effect in 2001.
+Average DBP levels, overall, decreased in November.
+TTHM levels are slightly above those of last year, but the running annual average for TTHMs, represented by the solid line in the two graphs at the bottom of the page, remained below both the current standard of 100 ug/L and more stringent standards that take effect in 2001.
 The difference in DBP levels in MetroWest and Metropolitan Boston locations between this year and last is due both to higher levels of TOC and UV-254 at Wachusett this year and to increased chlorine doses.
-TTHMs at CVA sites leveled off during September at the Ware Disinfection Facility.
 TTHM levels should decline as dose and temperature decline.